Back to Medals and Decorations of Israel

 Badge for bereaved family

-The above does not mean that acts of heroism are not appreciated, but in a country with a history of so many wars, for most citizens having fought in a war is more the rule than the exception.
+The above does not mean that acts of heroism are not appreciated; however, in a country with a history of numerous wars, for most citizens, having fought in a war is more the rule than the exception.
 Many of my friends in Israel do not remember where they put the campaign ribbons they got.
-Often they gave them to their kids or threw them away.
+Often, they gave them to their kids or threw them away.

 Ribbons for acts performed before the Independence of Israel